-SECTION 1, SECTION 2, and SECTION 8: These sections remove references to the collection of taxpayer identification numbers, such as FEINs or social security numbers.
+SECTION 1 and SECTION 2: These sections remove references to the collection of taxpayer identification numbers, such as FEINs or social security numbers.
 The agency DOES NOT use any taxpayer identification numbers in its processes, and the collection and storage of this data creates a significant risk to the agency.
 Based on conversation with the NDIT Government Risk Team Lead, the cost of remediation for a security breach involving SSNs or FEINs not used in the work of our agency is estimated at \$242 per record.
 With over 200,000 records in the business/contractor areas of our system, this would reach into the multi-millions of dollars of impact to the state.
 Quite simply, collecting data we do not use is simply bad practice and creates significant risk to the agency and state of North Dakota.

 Section 1 and Section 2 remove references for collection of this data in the Professional Employer Organizations Chapter - NDCC 43-55-03 and 43-55-09.
-Section 8 repeals two separate code references for the collection of this data in the Fictitious Partnership Name Chapter - NDCC 45-11-10 and the Trade Names Chapter - NDCC 47-25-08.